getindiekit/indiekit/README.md

 Developed by [Paul Robert Lloyd](https://paulrobertlloyd.com).

-Thank-you to [Aron Carroll](https://aroncarroll.com) for mentoring me during the development of this project.
-Indiekit is a much better project for his feedback and advice.
+Thank-you to [Aron Carroll](https://aroncarroll.com) for mentoring me during the early development of this project.
+Indiekit is a better project for his feedback and advice.

 ## Similar projects

-Indiekit is inspired by similar projects made by members of the [IndieWeb community](https://indieweb.org), all of which you are encouraged to try:
+Indiekit is inspired by similar projects made by members of the [IndieWeb community](https://indieweb.org):

 - [Mastr Cntrl](https://github.com/vipickering/mastr-cntrl) by [Vincent Pickering](https://vincentp.me)
 - [Micropub endpoint](https://github.com/muan/micropub-endpoint) by [Mu-An Chiou](https://muan.co)